 - 1 tablespoon minced fresh ginger

-- 4 teaspoons Thai red curry paste, or to taste
+- 2 to 4 teaspoons Thai red curry paste, to taste

 - Preheat the oven to 425ºF.